Prisma Access

 following recommendations:

-- All apps in a single Connector Group should use the same DNS server for DNS resolution.
+- Co-locate all the Connectors in a single Connector Group in the same data center.

 You can deploy your ZTNA Connector VMs in the following data center environments